ramosgonzmarc/chiptube/README.md

   "universe_chromosomes:" -> the number of chromosomes of your organism that you have taken ChIP-seq data from; e.g. 2 "p_value_cutoff_go:" -> *
   "p_value_cutoff_kegg:" -> *
-  "type_of_peak:" -> the type of DNA fragments "peaks" you want to be considered statistically relevant.
+  "type_of_peak:" -> the type of genomic areas enriched with aligned reads ("peaks") you want to consider statistically relevant.
 The value of this parameter must be either 1 (narrow peaks) or 2 (broad peaks).
 If you choose 1, then the analysis will be more restrictive, hence less peaks will be found.

 A summary of the steps followed by chiptube.sh when executed is shown below: